lduros/addon-tab/README.md

   }
 });
 ```
-Will give you the following:
+The previous example will give you the following look:
 ![The resulting addon page](https://raw.github.com/lduros/addon-tab/master/doc/images/addon-tab-screenshot.png)
 Just like the regular tab.open() method, you can add content script
 onReady and with other events.
 The tabStyle object can hold any